Rabbi David Golinkin – A Biographical Sketch - June 2014

-Rabbi Golinkin is the author or editor of forty books, including Halakhah for Our Time, An Index of Conservative Responsa and Halakhic Studies 1917-1990, Responsa of the Va’ad Halakhah, Be’er Tuvia, The Responsa of Prof. Louis Ginzberg, Rediscovering the Art of Jewish Prayer, Proceedings of the Committee on Jewish Law and Standards 1927-1970, Ginzey Rosh Hashanah, Responsa in a Moment, The Jewish Law Watch, The Status of Women in Jewish Law: Responsa, The Shoah Scroll, Insight Israel: The View from Schechter (2 volumes), To Learn and to Teach, The High Holy Days by Rabbi Hayyim Kieval, Responsa and Halakhic Studies by Rabbi Isaac Klein, Za’akat Dalot: Halakhic Solutions for the Agunot of our Time, Taking the Plunge by Rabbi Miriam Berkowitz, Essays in Jewish Studies in Honor of Prof. Shamma Friedman, Jewish Education for What? and other Essays by Walter Ackerman, The Schechter Haggadah, and the Hebrew edition of Legends of the Jews by Louis Ginzberg.
+Rabbi Golinkinis the author or editor of 48 books, including Halakhah for Our Time, An Index of Conservative Responsa and Halakhic Studies 1917-1990, Responsa of the Va’ad Halakhah, Be’er Tuvia, The Responsa of Prof. Louis Ginzberg, Rediscovering the Art of Jewish Prayer, Proceedings of the Committee on Jewish Law and Standards 1927-1970, Ginzey Rosh Hashanah, Responsa in a Moment (2 volumes), The Jewish Law Watch, The Status of Women in Jewish Law: Responsa (Hebrew and English editions), The Shoah Scroll, Insight Israel: The View from Schechter (2 volumes), To Learn and to Teach, The High Holy Days by Rabbi Hayyim Kieval, Responsa and Halakhic Studies by Rabbi Isaac Klein, Za’akat Dalot: Halakhic Solutions for the Agunot of our Time, Taking the Plunge by Rabbi Miriam Berkowitz, Essays in Jewish Studies in Honor of Prof. Shamma Friedman, Jewish Education for What? and other Essays by Walter Ackerman, The Schechter Haggadah, the Hebrew edition of Legends of the Jews by Louis Ginzberg, Ask the Rabbi, The Student Struggle Against the Holocaust, the Hebrew edition of As a Driven Leaf, Midrash Hadash Al Hatorah and Esther Rabbah.
 He authored a column entitled “Responsa” which appeared in Moment magazine from 1990-1996.
 From 2000-2006 he authored a monthly email column entitled “Insight Israel” at www.schechter.edu.
 His current email column on that website is entitled “Responsa in a Moment”.
-He has published over 190 articles, responsa and sermons.
+He has published over 200 articles, responsa and sermons.